 You can earn your CE hours in a variety of ways, including attending DMEC webinars, face-to-face conferences, and through professional contribution activities.
 At this time, DMEC does not accept continuing education hours from outside organizations.

 DMEC offers live webinars that qualify for CLMS credit.
 Check the calendar of events for upcoming webinars, and review the CEU information for each event to see if it qualifies for CLMS CEUs.

-If you want to receive continuing education credit for the webinar, you must join the meeting and watch the presentation individually.
-A certificate of attendance and CEU reporting materials will be emailed to you following the presentation.
+If you want to receive continuing education credit for the live webinar, you must join the meeting and watch the presentation individually for the required number of minutes.
+A certificate of attendance with CEU verification/activity ID codes will be available in the “Continuing Education” widget at the end of the event and emailed to you following the presentation.